African Organization for Standardization

-African Organization for Standardization is an Intergovernmental organization of 42 countries of Africa.
+African Organization for Standardization is an Intergovernmental organization of 43 countries of Africa.
 It also led the continental program Eco Mark Africa.

 History

 It was formed by United Nations Economic Commission for Africa and Organisation of African Unity in August 17, 1977 at Accra, Ghana with 21 African governments.

 Purpose

 The purpose of the organization is to facilitate trade between Countries of Africa with the Countries of the world and to maintain a framework for production of cocoa beans.

 Member Countries

-The 42 members of African Organization for Standardization are Algeria, Botswana, Benin, Burkina Faso, Cameroon, Cote d’Ivoire, Congo Brazzaville, Chad, Democratic Republic of Congo, Djibouti, Egypt, Ethiopia, Eswatini, Gabon, Ghana, Guinea, Guinea Bissau, Kenya, Liberia, Madagascar, Malawi, Mauritius, Morocco, Namibia, New State of Libya, Niger, Nigeria, Rwanda, Sierra Leone, Somalia, Senegal, Seychelles, Sierra Leone, Sudan, South Sudan, South Africa, Tanzania, Togo, Tunisia, Uganda, Zambia, Zimbabwe and Zanzibar.
+The 42 members of African Organization for Standardization are: